ikasanEIP/ikasan/ikasaneip/rest/rest-dashboard-client/Readme.md

 - get and update module/flow/component/flowInvoker configuration
 - get and update module runtime information like state

-Http connection time can be set using the following properties:
+Http connection time outs can be set using the following properties:

 ```properties
 module.rest.connection.readTimeout=5000